 - Stretching and strengthening exercises are important.
 But, starting these exercises too soon after an injury can make your pain worse.
 A physical therapist can tell you when to begin stretching and strengthening exercises and how to do them.

-If your pain lasts longer than 1 month, your primary provider may send you to see either an orthopedist (bone specialist) or neurologist (nerve specialist).
+If your pain lasts longer than 1 month, your primary provider may send you to see a physiatrist (specialist in rehabilitation), an orthopedist (bone specialist) or neurologist (nerve specialist).

 You may also see: